Listen on the go!

-Europe is the biggest market for contact center outsourcing after North America.
-It occupied a market share of 25.05% in 2018, and with the average annual growth of almost 5.8% it is expected to reach a value of €33 billion in 2025.
-Tech giants such as Google, Facebook, Apple, Microsoft, and Netflix have outsourced part of their contact centers to European countries.
+Europe is the biggest market that outsources contact centers following North America.
+It occupied a market share of 25.05% in 2018; with the average annual growth of almost 5.8% it is expected to reach a value of €33 billion in 2025.

 However, Europe has some specific characteristics which sets it apart from other markets.
 In this post, we are discussing these features and why Virtual Assistants are particularly well positioned to assist European contact centers.